TBD54566975/incubation-wallet-rendering/README.md

 ## Overview

 **Status:** IN PROGRESS

 This project is currently just started, and a work in progress.
-Most of the library doesn't work, but stay tuned for furture updates.
+Most of the library doesn't work (yet), but stay tuned for future updates.

 **Project Kick-Off Date:** January 12, 2023

 ## Introduction